sourcegraph/about/handbook/engineering/roles.md

 - Mentor and coach other teammates with timely feedback as appropriate in order to uphold team values and help them grow.
 - Collaborate with Engineering Managers to ensure team mates have everything they need to succeed and deliver on the goals of the team.

-## Engineering Manager
+## Engineering manager

-Engineering Managers are people managers who build teams of [Software Engineers](#software-engineer) to satisfy the needs of the business.
+Engineering managers are people managers who build teams of [Software Engineers](#software-engineer) to satisfy the needs of the business.

 ### Responsibilities